-If you choose level cover the amount of cover will stay the same unless you change it using the options available in the section headed 'Making changes to your policy' during the period of cover.
+The amount of cover will stay the same unless you change it using the options available in the section headed 'Making changes to your policy' during the period of cover.

 What happens to premiums?

 You can choose to have:

 - guaranteed premiums - which means they'll stay the same unless you make changes to your policy.